 What's Deployment Management?

 Deployment Management aims to deliver changes to environments in "the BETTER, FASTER, and CHEAPER" way.
-ITIL 4 Foundation Edition describes the purpose of the Deployment Management practice and its importance between Change and Release Management.
+ITIL 4 Foundation describes the purpose of the Deployment Management practice and its importance between Change and Release Management.
 3 practices are linked and necessary to deliver services both fit for use and purpose:

 Change Control (sometimes also called "Change Enablement") helps coordinate technical changes to maintain throughput and stability.